 1) Working with 3rd Party Recruiters:

 3rd Party Recruiters represent the needs of the client companies who pay their fees … but they also represent their candidates and their needs.
 If there is a large disconnect between a person’s prior salary history and the range a company has defined for a particular job, it is usually a waste of everyone’s time to pursue that match.
 Sure, there are exceptions to this – for example, relocation to a place with a very different cost of living.
-However, I always asked every candidate I worked with exactly what they made at their previous jobs, and what they needed to “make a move” (if they were currently working.)
-If a potential candidate dodged that salary history question or flat out refused to reveal what their actual income was at their previous jobs, I would simply explain that I could not represent them and move on.
-Matching candidates to jobs is a very complex process — sometimes more of an art than a science.
+However, I almost always ask every candidate I work with exactly what they made at their previous jobs, and what they need to “make a move” (if they are currently working) or what they are looking for going forward if they are not currently working.
+If a potential candidate dodges that salary history question or flat out refuses to reveal what their actual income was at their previous jobs, I would simply explain that I can not represent them and move on.
+Matching candidates to job opportunities is a very complex process — sometimes more of an art than a science.
 However, certain nuts and bolts information about a candidate (specific skills, years of experience, and yes, salary history) are critical to know at the beginning of that matching process.
 If someone doesn’t trust their recruiter with such basic information, there would be no basis for a working relationship.
 [Read “The Real Truth About Working with Recruiters” for more on how to best use recruiters.]

 2) Working with HR Professionals or Company Recruiters: